Sibanye-Stillwater to Implement 175 MW of Renewable Energy for PGM Mines in South Africa

 The mining company has also stated its interest in the electrification of its mining operations through the introduction of battery electric vehicles to replace diesel-powered vehicles.

 Energy Capital & Power – Africa’s leading energy event organizer – will host the Africa Energy & Mining 2022 Conference & Exhibition, which will be held in Johannesburg on March 29-31.
 To learn more about the Africa Energy & Mining series and the post-COVID-19 energy and mining landscape in Africa, please visit www.aem2022.com.
-For sponsorship or exhibition opportunities, please contact sales@18.198.47.39.
+For sponsorship or exhibition opportunities, please contact [email protected].